percona/pg_tde/documentation/docs/architecture/encryption-architecture.md

 Indexes include any kind of index that goes through the SMGR API, not just the built-in indexes in PostgreSQL.

 Other table access methods that use the SMGR API could also be encrypted.
-This requires adding a marker access method and extending the event triggers, using the same approach as with heap tables.
+This requires adding a marker access method and extending the event triggers, using the same approach as with `heap` tables.

+WAL encryption is implemented through a separate, server-wide mechanism and does not rely on table access methods or the SMGR API.
+For details, see [Configure WAL encryption](../wal-encryption.md).

 ## Storage Manager (SMGR) API